 STRONG SEASON SEES A COMBINED 474 SHIPS AND 622,811 PASSENGERS WELCOMED TO THE REGION

-Halifax, Nova Scotia — After a two-year suspension on cruise ships visiting Atlantic Canada due to COVID-19 restrictions, the industry made a strong comeback in 2022, welcoming 474 ships and 622,811 passengers.
+Halifax, Nova Scotia — After a two-year suspension on cruise ships visiting Atlantic Canada due to COVID-19 restrictions, the industry made a strong comeback in 2022, welcoming 474 ships and 623,069 passengers (this number has been updated).
 Cruise ships are a key part of the region’s tourism industry, supporting a wide range of businesses and attractions and creating thousands of direct and indirect jobs.

 The Results Are In